Elections in Alderney: Post-1948

 The Government of Alderney Law 1948 introduced the modern structure of the States of Alderney.
 This law set the number of members at nine and the term of office at three years, with elections for one-third of the states every year using an island-wide constituency and plurality block voting.
 The 1987 law increased the number of members to twelve, keeping the method of election the same.

-The 2004 law set the number of States members at 10 and the current cycle of four year terms, with half of the States elected every second year from an island-wide constituency using plurality block voting.
+The 2004 law set the number of States members at ten (taking effect at the 2008 election) and the current cycle of four year terms, with half of the States elected every second year from an island-wide constituency using plurality block voting.
 The most recent of these elections was held in 2024.
 The age of suffrage has been 16 since the 2022 election.

+In January 2026, The Policy and Finance Committee of the States of Alderney supported reducing the number of elected representatives to eight by the time of the 2028 election.

 States of Guernsey Members

 Under The Reform (Guernsey) Law 1948, two seats of the States of Guernsey are reserved for members of the States of Alderney.
-Additionally, when constituted as the States of Election, four seats are reserved for members of the States of Alderney.
+Additionally, until 1993, Alderney was entitled to four seats in the States of Election when electing Conseillers.

 Since 2006, following each ordinary election, a plebiscite is held to determine which members of the States of Alderney shall also sit in the States of Guernsey, with the first and second candidates selected as representatives and the third and fourth candidates selected as alternate representatives.
 This is non-binding - the States of Alderney still select the representatives - though the States of Alderney have selected the winners of the plebiscite on every occasion.

+A consultation began in February 2026 to review the future of the plebiscite.